pooltogether/multichain-gov-proposal-spec/MultiChainVoting.md

 Retrieves a users voting power at `timestamp`.

-Conceptually, the voting power of a user should be the smallest balance that they held between `timestamp - range` and `timestamp + range`.
+Conceptually, the voting power of a user should be the smallest balance that they held between `timestamp - range` and `timestamp`.
 This ensures that any movement of tokens is ignored; only tokens that have been locked for the entire duration are eligible.
 Since this API only allows locked deposits to increase, the smallest balance will always be at `timestamp - range`.

-The users `unlock time` must be greater than or equal to `timestamp + range`.
+The users `unlock time` must be greater than or equal to `timestamp`.
 Note that it's possible for a user to extend their unlock time in order to vote on a proposal.

 ```yaml
 - name: pastVotes